Nonparametric estimation of the incubation time distribution: Asymptotic distribution of the MLE in the model for the incubation time

 \section{Asymptotic distribution of the MLE in the model for the incubation time}

-We have the following result for the non-smoothed MLE in the model for the incubation time, corresponding to Theorem \ref{th:cur_stat_convergence} in the current status model.
+We have the following result for the MLE in the model for the incubation time.

-\begin{theorem} Let $F_0$ have a continuous density $f_0$, staying away from zero on its support $[0,M_1]$, $M_1>0$, and let the exposure time $E$ have a continuous density $f_E\ge c>0$ on its support $[\e,M_2]$, for some $c>0$, with a bounded derivative on the interval $(\e,M_2)$.
-Let $\hat F_n\in{\cal F}_n$ be the MLE, where the set of distribution functions ${\cal F}_n$ has the same meaning as in Theorem \ref{th:consistency}.
+\begin{theorem} Let the conditions of Theorem \ref{th:consistency} be satisfied and let, moreover, $f_E$ have a bounded derivative on the interval $(\e,M_2)$.
+Let $\hat F_n\in{\cal F}_n$ be the nonparametric MLE, where the set of distribution functions ${\cal F}_n$ is defined in Definition \ref{def_cal_F_n}, and let $F_0$ be the distribution function of the incubation time.
 Then we have at a point $t_0\in(0,M_1)$:

 where $W$ is two-sided Brownian motion on $\R$, originating from zero and where the constant $c_E$ is given by:

 \end{theorem}